 Easy access to education is something many take for granted.
 In Livingstone, Zambia some children walk to school is more than 10km, have 60 peers crammed into one classroom and go to school half a day.
-However, Education is still the key to sustainably improving people's lives.
-This project will build one building that will hold 2 classrooms, educating 80 students a year, reducing the teacher to student ratio from 1:60 to 1:40 and providing a safe, encouraging learning environment.
+However, education is still the key to sustainably improving people's lives.
+This project will build one building that will hold 3 classrooms, educating 120 students a year, reducing the teacher to student ratio from 1:60 to 1:40 and providing a safe, encouraging learning environment.

 In Livingstone, Zambia many classrooms are understaffed and overcrowded.
 Libuyu Community School has been highlighted by the Ministry of Education as a school which is in dire need for additional classrooms.
 The school currently has just three classrooms to educate 583 students, and some grades can only attend for a few hours a day.
-Additionally, there are over 84 students in one classroom with just one teacher, which is an alarming teacher to student ratio.
+Some days, there are over 60 students in one classroom with just one teacher, which is an alarming teacher to student ratio.